peterino2/pmake/docs_src/index.rst

 So I'm writing a python tool that abuses the crap out of python meta-attributes and importlib to basically let me write deterministic build scripts in python that would work in all the CI systems I have to support at my day job.

+At this time pogmake is not intended to be a compiler driver.
+Though it is entirely possible to use it as such (much in the same way you'd run a makefile).

 ===============
 Quickstart
 ===============